-Like Daniel of old, what we do and do not do in life originates in our hearts.
-As he stood in the court of Nebuchadnezzar, the great king of Babylon who captured Jerusalem, "Daniel purposed in his heart that he would not defile himself with the portion of the king's meat, nor with the wine which he drank" (Daniel 1:8).
+Like Daniel of old, what we do or do not do in life originates in our hearts.
+As Daniel stood in the court of Nebuchadnezzar, the great king of Babylon who captured Jerusalem, "Daniel purposed in his heart that he would not defile himself with the portion of the king's meat, nor with the wine which he drank" (Daniel 1:8).
+From then on Daniel held to that purpose.
+It eventually brought him the highest of heavenly and earthly honors.

-The greatness of Willard Richard's heart was manifest just before the martyrdom of the Prophet.
+The greatness of Willard Richard's heart was manifest just before the martyrdom of the Prophet:

 Joseph said to Dr. Richards, "If we go into the cell, will you go in with us?"
-The Doctor answered, "Brother Joseph you did not ask me to cross the river with you-you did not ask me to come to Carthage-you did not ask me to come to jail with you-and do you think I would forsake you now?
+The doctor answered, "Brother Joseph you did not ask me to cross the river with you-you did not ask me to come to Carthage-you did not ask me to come to jail with you-and do you think I would forsake you now?
 But I will tell you what I will do; if you are condemned to be hung for treason, I will be hung in your stead, and you shall go free."
 Joseph said, "You cannot."
 The doctor replied, "I will."
 [HC 6:616]

-Alma teaches us the necessity for having the good seed planted in our hearts:
+Alma teaches us the necessity for having the good seed of faith planted in our hearts:

 Now, we will compare the word unto a seed.

 Now, if ye give place, that a seed may be planted in your heart, behold, if it be a true seed, or a good seed, if ye do not cast it out by your unbelief, that ye will resist the Spirit of the Lord, behold, it will begin to swell within your breasts; and when you feel these swelling motions, ye will begin to say within yourselves-It must needs be that this is a good seed, or that the word is good, for it beginneth to enlarge my soul; yea, it beginneth to enlighten my understanding, yea, it beginneth to be delicious to me.
-[Alma 32:28]
+[Alma 32:28; emphasis added]

 Revelation comes to us in our minds, but it also comes in our hearts.
-In a revelation to Oliver Cowdery in Doctrine and Covenants, section 8, verse 2, the Lord says, "Yea, behold, I will tell you in your mind and in your heart, by the Holy Ghost, which shall come upon you and which shall dwell in your heart."
+In a revelation to Oliver Cowdery in section 8 of the Doctrine and Covenants, the Lord says, "Yea, behold, I will tell you in your mind and in your heart, by the Holy Ghost, which shall come upon you and which shall dwell in your heart" (D&C 8:2; emphasis added).
 To me it is very interesting that the dwelling place of the Holy Ghost is in our hearts.

-What if the Lord appeared to each of us as he did to Solomon and said, "Ask what I shall give thee"?
+What if the Lord appeared to each of us as He did to Solomon and said, "Ask what I shall give thee"?
 How would you answer?
 Would you ask for a new car?
 A new home?
 A blessing of health?
-Or a station in life?
-Solomon asked for none of these.
-He did not ask for fame or for fortune.
-He asked: "Give therefore thy servant an understanding heart."
+A station in life?
+Solomon did not ask for anything like these.
+Neither did he ask for fame or for fortune.
+Rather, he responded: "Give therefore thy servant an understanding heart."
 This reply pleased the Lord.